 Why Apple does not allow iOS updates on iPhone over cellular data

 When the iPhone was launched in 2007, it was available only on AT&T. Also, even when future models were available on other carriers, the mobile data was expensive, and going over the limit would exponentially skyrocket the bill.

 Maybe this was the reason Apple had restrictions even on the size of the App you could download over mobile data.
 Just recently, Apple has allowed downloading apps over 200 MB in size from the App Store.

 If there are no limitations or too much work on the fundamental level of iOS, then in the future, we may be allowed to download software updates straightforwardly using Cellular data.
 As of now, the above trick is there for you.

-This was how to download an iOS software update on the iPhone using Mobile Data.
+This was how to download the iOS 15 update on the iPhone using mobile data.
 Now it was a workaround, and I hope you enjoyed reading this.